From May 1, 2022, the “Green Pass” system of Covid vaccination certification has been largely scrapped within Italy.

 In Italy this comes is in the form of a downloadable QR code, or a PDF that can be printed out (that also carries the QR code).

-I am from the US, Canada, Israel, Japan, or the UK.
-How do I get my green pass?
+I am not from the EU.
+How do I get my Green Pass?

 This was confirmed in a ministerial decree issued by Roberto Speranza, minister of Health, on July 29th.
 Here is the relevant page on the Department of Health website in English and Italian.
 The ordinance is called Ordinanza 20 luglio – Ministero della Salute, and the text can be downloaded as a PDF here.
 The relevant paragraph is Article 7.